Hernando, Mississippi

-Hernando is the county seat of DeSoto County, on the northwestern border of Mississippi, United States.
+Hernando is a city in and the county seat of DeSoto County, on the northwestern border of Mississippi, United States.
 The population was 17,138 according to the 2020 census records.
 It is located on the south side of the Memphis, Tennessee metro area.
 U.S. Route 51 and the I-55 freeway traverse the city from north to south, and the I-69 freeway crosses the city from east to west.
 The county courthouse is located within Hernando's historic downtown square.
 It is located at the intersection of Commerce Street and present-day U.S. 51.

 History

 Early history

 At the time of encounters by French and Spanish colonists, the Chickasaw people had long inhabited this area.
 France had developed colonial settlements along the Gulf Coast, to the north on the middle Mississippi River in what was called the Illinois Country, and in New France (present-day Quebec in Canada).
 An 18th-century French colonial log house (see first photo in gallery below) in Hernando is a reminder of typical dwellings built in their settlements in the Illinois country, such as in Ste.
 Genevieve, Missouri.
 The French and French Canadians had a wide trading network with various American Indian tribes along this river, for instance, in Natchez.